We end Issue 4 by constructing the Generator, Water Pump, and Oil Filter in Stage 10!

 Our third shipment starts off by adding more parts to the middle of the engine in Stage 7!

-When you sign up for the subscription-based Eaglemoss 1:8 scale Ghostbusters Ecto-1 model build, you will receive five FREE gifts along the way.
+If you signed up for the subscription-based version of the Eaglemoss 1:8 scale Ghostbusters Ecto-1 partworks build-up, you were supposed to receive five FREE gifts along the way.
 The first gift was the Collector’s Binder, and the second is this License Plate.
 This plate arrived with Issue 4 (Stages 7-10).

 This License Plate is a full size metal replica of the plate seen on the car in the first film.
 It arrived loose in the shipping box, but was wrapped in plastic.
 It is embossed around the letters and appears to be painted with the graphics.
 Not too bad for something free.
 Do be careful though, the edges are extremely sharp!